 Congratulations on coming to this point in your relationship and on wanting to go to the next level.
 Your wedding marks the start of a transition from where you are now as man and woman to where you can be as husband and wife and I welcome the opportunity to be part of that new beginning with you.
 Here are some thoughts and ideas for you to consider as you approach your wedding and I look forward to discussing them and your ideas with you to help you make your wedding event a special, memorable, significant, and joyful celebration.

 The concept of marriage has three aspects to it :

 • Public Declaration/proclamation

 • Legal Recognition/Endorsement

-This idea is as broad and varied as there are people and couples and brings with it a mystical sense of rightness and wonder that you have found each other and discovered a desire to be together in a way that transcends friendship, physical attraction, and any other single aspect of relationship.
+This idea is as broad and varied as there are people and couples and brings with it a mystical sense of rightness and wonder that you have found each other and discovered a desire to be together in a way that transcends friendship, physical attraction, and any other single aspect of a relationship.
 However, as well as the absolutely unique and unrepeatable aspects of your relationship, there are many common and predictable patterns and principles which are relevant to a successful marriage regardless of culture, race, or time.

 Whatever the details of your experiences to bring you to this point in your relationship, the next step into marriage should be taken seriously and thoughtfully for the sake of your own well being and happiness.

 This relates to your desire to establish your relational status and standing in your own hearts and before your friends and family – your community.
 It may also include your recognition of a spiritual aspect to your relationship by way of content which refers to God and/or spiritual recognition or writings etc.